zenobio93/seat-docs/docs/upgrading/from_seat_4_0/docker.md

 ### Docker changes since SeAT 4

 There have been a few minor changes to the `docker-compose.yml` file.
-Most notably, the containers have been renamed to disclose their purpose easier, we have moved from Dockerhub to GitHub Container Registry, and the stack now has a persistent storage volume.
+Most notably, the containers have been renamed to disclose their purpose easier, we have moved from Dockerhub to [GitHub Container Registry], and the stack now has a persistent storage volume.

 If you customized your docker stack deployment, it is recommended that you take a look at the new `docker-compose.yml` file yourselves to see what exactly changed.